KestrelComputer/kestrel-3-users-guide/manuscript/chapter-2.md

 Now that we have a way of *quitting* the application, how do we *start* it?
 Perhaps a more important question, with which glyph do we begin our editing session with?
 So far, on block 106, we maintain a single 8-byte buffer (one variable in Kestrel-3 Forth happens to be eight bytes) to hold our glyph's image in.
 We even pre-initialize it with some bogus data just to confirm our visualization code continues to work.
 However, we've reached a point now where this is no longer feasible.

 At this point, I need to talk more about how Kestrel-3 Forth interprets font data in memory.
-A font contains 256 glyphs, whether they're used or not.
+A font always contains 256 glyphs, whether they're used or not.
 Each glyph consists of eight bytes of data.
-So, a complete font contains 2048 bytes of memory.
+So, a complete font contains 256 \* 8 = 2048 bytes of memory.
 We need to allocate at least this much space as a temporary working font for the font editor to work from.
 This buffer will replace the `glyph` variable.

 Next, we need to adjust how each row of pixels is accessed.
 This will involve changing code in block 110.
-This is because the Kestrel-3 treats fonts as a **2048x8** pixel bitmap, instead of as a sequential array of 8x8 bitmaps.
+This is because the Kestrel-3 treats fonts as a single **2048x8** pixel bitmap, instead of as a sequential array of 8x8 bitmaps.
+See the following figure to see how these are different.

+![The font bitmap is now wider than a single glyph, so now each row is spaced at 256 bytes.](images/ch2...)

 The changes are relatively simple, but we must remember to make them.
 So, instead of each row of pixels being at sequential addresses, they now appear at 256-byte offsets from each other.
-See the figure below for a visual explanation as to why.

-![The font bitmap is now wider than a single glyph, so now each row is spaced at 256 bytes.](images/ch2...)

 Finally, we need to provide a communications path from the user to the font editor that lets the user select which glyph to edit when starting the font editor.
 We'll re-purpose the variable `glyph` for this purpose.

 Unfortunately, these changes are not something which can be easily tested interactively.
 So, in the event of a defect being introduced, we'll need to rely on some debugging skills or simple logic to figure things out.
 However, it's always best to get into the habit of proving the correctness of your code ahead of time as much as you can.
-It may take longer to write your programs this way, but it will save immense amounts of time when debugging later.
+It will take longer to write your programs this way, but it will save immense amounts of time when debugging later.

 Let's begin with creating the 2KiB buffer we'll use for temporary storage.